-This indicates the percentage of residents who were prescribed antipsychotic drugs.
-Antipsychotic medications are administered to patients for many medical conditions, such as cognitive disorders.
-Tragically, in some cases, high levels of antipsychotic drug use may indicate that a nursing home is using these medications to subdue residents.
+This is the percentage of residents who were given antipsychotic medications.
+Antipsychotic drugs are given to residents for a variety of medical conditions, including Alzheimer's or other dementias.
+Tragically, in limited situations, high levels of antipsychotic drug use may suggest that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents prescribed antianxiety drugs.
-Antianxiety medications are given to residents suffering from anxiety and depression.
+This is the percentage of patients given antianxiety drugs.
+Antianxiety drugs are administered to residents experiencing depression or anxiety.

 Managing Depression Among Residents

 In Diamond Care Center, 7.26% of Patients

 This datapoint measures the percentage of long-term stay residents showing depressive symptoms.